 Professional Learning Programs, Certifications & Qualifications for Non-Instructional personnel are designed to provide district and school-based personnel support and services to enhance job skills and competencies.
-The goals of non-instructional programs are to develop and strengthen talent in current positions, assist in building capacity for the participants' personal professional growth and prepare candidates for future career advancement.
+The goals of non-instructional programs are to develop and strengthen talent in current positions, assist in building capacity for the participants' personal professional growth and prepare candidates for future career advancement and to increase the individual's contribution to the effectiveness of the department, school and organization.

 Programs, credentialing, qualifications or trainings are linked to a Master Plan and aligned to District Priorities and the Strategic Plan.
 Each Master Plan mandates the purpose of professional learning as "increasing educator/employee effectiveness and results for students and/or job performance" as it relates to the design of the plan.
 Professional learning is focused on district priorities, strengthens individual performance, individual and department goals and the organization as a whole.